or1426/Clifford-T-estimator/README.md

 * Estimate - an implementation suitable only for pi/4 T gates
 * Estimate - an implementation suitable for arbitrary phase gates

 We also provide some routines to make using these more convenient.
+The script `small_example.py` contains examples for basic usage of the Compress, Compute and Estimate algorithms with pi/4 T gates and should run in a few seconds.
+The script `fixed_probability_circuits.py` contains more advanced usage with some of our convenience routines, and uses the implementation of the Estimate algorithm with arbitrart single qubit diagonal gates.